catan2001/sha_256/README.md

 ## About

-<p>SHA256 (__Secure Hash Algorithm__) is a part of SHA2 family of algorithms published in 2001.
+<p>SHA256 (SecureHashAlgorithm) is a part of SHA2 family of algorithms published in 2001.
 It's a compression function that works with an input of 512bit wide blocks of messages and outputs 256-bit wide HASH values.
 It is used for authentication and encryption protocols. </p>

 ## Example